jzu/bac/README.md

 provided in the `~/.bacpwd` file, fetches the password part, e.g. `S|kr33t`, and replaces the macro by `"password":"S|kr33t"`.
-This file must belong to your Unix account and be accessible read-only by you excluding anyone else, meaning
-400. Each line is an account, of the form `username password` separated by spaces.
+This file must belong to your Unix account and be accessible read-only by you excluding anyone else, meaning `-r--------` (`chmod 400 ~/.bacpwd`).
+Each line is an account, of the form `username password` separated by spaces.
 By the way, it also fixes the issue of having special characters in the password.

 Example: